 Chakra Six: Third Eye Chakra

-Brow area, eyes, ears, pineal gland, intuition, what you see and imagine Element: Light
+Brow area, eyes, ears, pineal gland, hypothalamus gland, intuition, what you see and imagine – Element: Light

 Chakra six is located in the forehead and brow area.
 It is our pineal gland which is situated between our eyes and said to be our third eye or our intuition.
 This chakra is affected by light.
 Our pineal gland needs light to produce melatonin for body cycles, which includes sleep.
+It also is our hypothalamus gland which affects our emotional responses and temperature.
 This area involves our ability to sense, to see and hear with our eyes and ears, as well as with clear intuition.
 When we are unbalanced in this chakra, we are more likely to become either disillusioned, act obsessively, or become stuck in denial of past or present experiences.
 A balanced sixth chakra enables us to trust our intuition with our eyes wide open, looking up, around, and within, and then listening to what we hear to guide us to contentment and more positive experiences without disillusionment.